Christianity in Vietnam: Persecution

 In the aftermath of the First Indochina War, many Christians fled Communist rule in the North, further increasing the Christian population in South Vietnam.
 South Vietnam's President Ngô Đình Diệm, however, continued to antagonize non-Christians, empowering Christians in the military and civil service and beginning systematic repression of non-Christian, particularly Buddhist, religious practice.
 Many officials in South Vietnam's government were Christians, and they were given exclusive power.
 This resulted in the Buddhist crisis and, eventually, the overthrow of his repressive Christian-dominated government.
 However, this did not eliminate the influence of Christians across the South, and Christians continued to dominate sociopolitical life in the South until 1975.

 After 1975, the Communists began to prohibit religious practice, but particularly targeted Christians.
 Many Vietnamese boat people were Christians, and Christians formed 75% of Vietnamese refugees who fled the country.
-This resulted in a Western-oriented Vietnamese diaspora still relevant today, as many Vietnamese emigrants in Western Europe, Canada and the United States, belong to Christian sects and heavily oppose Communist rule; by contrast, the Vietnamese diaspora in Eastern Europe is more Buddhist influenced.
+This resulted in a Western-oriented Vietnamese diaspora still relevant today, as many Vietnamese emigrants in Western Europe, Canada and the United States, belong to Christian sects and heavily oppose Communist rule; by contrast, the Vietnamese diaspora in the former Eastern block is more Buddhist influenced.

 Since Đổi mới reforms of 1986, Christianity has started to see a revival, but the Communist government's policies toward Christians are difficult for many Christians and sometimes dangerous.
 Christians continue to be seen as a threat due to their previous support for the French and Americans.
-Terrorism against Christians in the country has been a major issue, and the oppression of Christians is still commonly practiced by the Communist authorities..
+The rapid spread of christianity among the Hmong people has caused governmental concern because of a potential decrease in ethnic tourism owing to a decline in traditional Hmong practices.
 However, at the same time, the government has lifted some restrictions on religious practices.
 In particular, Christians can celebrate holidays like Easter and Thanksgiving, and gatherings in churches are common among Christians.

+In the past Christian foreign missionaries were not allowed to proselytize or perform religious activities without government approval.

 Vietnam is now maintaining a semi-formal relation with the Vatican, a major breakthrough in contrast to other communist countries of China, Laos and North Korea.
 The Government of Vietnam reached an agreement with the Vatican for further normalization in 2018, which allowed the Holy See to have a permanent representative in Vietnam in the future.

+Freedom of religion

+In 2023, the country was scored 1 out of 4 for religious freedom.
+In the same year it was ranked as the 25th most difficult place in the world to be a Christian.